 You should not have to chase down what happened.

-Visit notes help reduce confusion about access, timing, completed tasks, and open issues.
+Visit notes reduce confusion about access, arrival windows, completed tasks, and open issues.

-Photos make it easier to understand the starting condition, work progress, and finished result.
+Photos make the starting condition, work progress, and finished result easier to understand.

 Progress Photos